Which place is cheaper, Kuala Lumpur or Bali?

 In Bali, it's very sunny this time of the year.
 Bali usually receives more sunshine than Kuala Lumpur during autumn.
 Bali gets 266 hours of sunny skies, while Kuala Lumpur receives 169 hours of full sun in the autumn.

 Bali is around the same temperature as Kuala Lumpur in the autumn.
-The temperature in Bali is usually 27°C (81°F) in October, and Kuala Lumpur stays around 27°C (81°F).
+The daily temperature in Bali averages around 27°C (81°F) in October, and Kuala Lumpur fluctuates around 27°C (81°F).

 October to March in Bali is the rainy season.
 It's quite rainy in Kuala Lumpur.
 Bali usually gets less rain in January than Kuala Lumpur.
 Bali gets 90 mm (3.5 in) of rain, while Kuala Lumpur receives 239 mm (9.4 in) of rain this time of the year.

 In the winter, Bali often gets less sunshine than Kuala Lumpur.
 Bali gets 170 hours of sunny skies this time of year, while Kuala Lumpur receives 185 hours of full sun.